 A result of 140/90 mmHg or more is unhealthy and requires attention from a doctor.

 High blood pressure should not be ignored.
 It means that your blood is pushing too strongly against your vessel walls, so the walls weaken and become prone to tears.
 In this way, the arteries by your kidneys start to weaken, which over time stops them from sending your kidneys the amount of blood they need.

 Check this list for the major risk factors for high blood pressure.

 Additionally, there is a wide variety of lifestyle choices that can affect your chances of getting high blood pressure.
 See the next section for how your daily choices can help you avoid this condition, keeping you healthy and strong.

 The good news is that you can improve your blood pressure through your daily habits, not only corrective medicine.

 Health care professionals are there to help you make a health plan involving lifestyle changes and any medications you may need.
-Doctors who specialize in blood pressure, including nephrologists (kidney doctors), can help you make a personalized plan.
+Doctors who specialize in hypertension, including nephrologists (kidney doctors), can help you make a personalized plan.

 These specialized doctors are there to help track your progress, check in with you, and give you support as you take control of your health and make a positive change.